sophia62/Drone-Locator-Project/README.md

 ## Overview

-This is a simple C# console application that simulates a drone delivery system for BYU.
+This is a simple C# console application that simulates a drone delivery system for BYUI.
 The user can add items to a cart, check out, and receive an estimated delivery time based on the package's weight and the distance to their street.

 ### Features
 - **Menu Options**: